 The denominator of the fraction is nothing but the sum of an arithmetic progression 1,2, ..., n

-That is, each figure is multiplied by its weight, added to the other and the resulting sum is divided by the sum of weights.
+Each figure is multiplied by its weight, added to the other, and the resulting sum is divided by the sum of weights.

 The calculator below calculates the weighted moving average on USDJPY candles examples with a 15-minute compression.
 For comparison, you can also display a simple moving average line on the graph.